zackhamza01/FastBite-App/README.md

 - As a user, I want to be able to be able to remove items from my order
 - As a user, I want to be able to see the number of calories in each item
 - As a user, I want to be able to finalize the order and ship that order to my address
+- As a user, I want to be able to save my order to file
+- As a user, I want to be able to load my order from file